Heat loss FAQ

 There is a gallon of water produced for every 100,000 btu's of natural gas burned.
 This is a benefit of the condensing boiler.
 Operating at lower system water temperatures causes condensing to take place in the heat exchanger of the mod/con Boiler.

 When the water temperature is above that in the boiler the efficiency will decrease as the boiler water temperature increases the efficiency will increase as the boiler water decreases.
 These mod/con efficiencies are normally in the 92% - 97% AFUE range.
-When the water temperature entering the boiler at 120ºf and leaving at 140ºf.
+When the water temperature enters the boiler at 120ºf and leaving at 140ºf.
 These are the AFUE testing temperatures.
 When the entering water gets colder than 120ºf the efficiency could go into the 98% to 99% range.
 When the entering water temperature gets hotter the efficiency rating will go down maybe as far as 85% or 86%.
 The cooler these boilers operate the more efficient they are.
 Lower flue gas temperatures at lower water temperature, they have less pollutants in their flue gasses that make them more of a green product.
 These products will normally supply you with increased comfort.
-The best application for these products is large water volume systems like cast iron radiators and in floor radiant heat.
-Copper tube baseboard and hydro-air systems are less desirable applications although they will still work well and save more fuel.
+The best application for these products is large water volume systems like cast iron radiators and radiant floor heat.
+Copper tube baseboard and hydro-air systems are less desirable applications although they will still work well and maximize fuel savings.

 With a properly sized appliance, and home upgrades, is there anything else I can do for fuel savings?